hwshadow/learning-bootcamps/elasticsearch/02-elastic-core-mechanics/README.md

 # [Cluster](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/_basic_concepts.html)
 * a distributed, highly avaliable, and optionally redundant, datastore/search engine that scales horizontally with commodity nodes
-* a quorum controls who is active in the cluster and elects cluster leaders
+* a quorum controls who is actively participating in the cluster and also the election of a cluster leader
 * communication is achieved via both REST API and internal Transport Protocol.

-check basic cluster health with
+return basic cluster health with

 ```bash
 # Cluster health